Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Approximation Capability of GNN's

-Theorem~\ref{dyn_thm_approximation} intuitively states that, given a dynamical system $\text{dyn}$, there is a Message Passing DGNN that approximates it.
-The functions which the Message-Passing DGNN is a composition of (such as the dynamical function $f$, $\text{COMBINE}^{(k)}$, $\text{AGGREGATE}^{(k)}$ etc) are supposed to be continuously differentiable but still generic, while can be generic and completely unconstrained.
-This situation does not correspond to practical cases, where the Message Passing DGNN adopts particular architectures and those functions are neural networks or, more generally, parametric models --- for example made of layers of sum, max, average, etc. Thus, it is of fundamental interest to clarify whether the theorem still holds when the components of the Message-Passing DGNN are parametric models.
+The proof can be found in Apx.~\ref{proof_approx}.\\ Theorem~\ref{dyn_thm_approximation} intuitively states that, given a dynamical system $\text{dyn}$, there is a DGNN that approximates it.
+The functions which the DGNN is a composition of (such as the dynamical function $f$, $\text{COMBINE}^{(i)}$, $\text{AGGREGATE}^{(i)}$, etc.) are supposed to be continuously differentiable but still generic, while can be generic and completely unconstrained.
+This situation does not correspond to practical cases where the DGNN adopts particular architectures, and those functions are Neural Networks, or more generally, parametric models -- for example, made of layers of sum, max, average, etc. Thus, it is of fundamental interest to clarify whether the theorem still holds when the components of the DGNN are parametric models.